MicrosoftDocs/ai-builder/ai-builder-docs/prediction-performance.md

 ### Review errors and issues

 - If there are any errors after you finish training, fix them and retrain the model.
-- If there are no errors, check the training details.
+- If there are no errors<!--note from editor: Would it be good to give a cross-reference here to prediction-training-report.md?
+It seems it might be useful.-->, check the training details.
 Try to address as many issues as possible, and then retrain the model.

 ### Review top influencers